utdata/rwdir/docs/02-intro.md

 # Introduction to R {#intro}

+> This chapter was written by Prof. McDonald using macOS.

 ## RStudio tour

 When you launch RStudio, you'll get a screen that looks like this: